Sriinidhi/DSA_practise_Polkam/README.md

 1: Printing Patterns (so here I have max possible pattern problem sol that can be asked in interviews)

+2: List:
-2: List simple1d2d.java has basic implementations and understanding of how 1d,2d lists work which is very imp in Trees, Graphs working
+   simple1d2d.java has basic implementations and understanding of how 1d,2d lists work which is very imp in Trees, Graphs working

 3: Graphs basic creating and accesssing(Yet to Upload still in understanding stage)